Lake Las Vegas

 The area includes three resorts including the Aston MonteLago Village Resort, the Westin Lake Las Vegas Resort, and the Hilton Lake Las Vegas.

 Overview

 The earthen impoundment that forms the reservoir is 192 ft tall, 4800 ft in length, and 716 ft wide at its base.
 It contains roughly the same amount of dirt as Hoover Dam does concrete, and impounds 10000 acre-feet of water.
-Since the reservoir was built in the channel of the Las Vegas Wash — the valley's only storm runoff outlet — A bypass was built for the wash beneath the reservoir and dam allowing it to remain connected to Lake Mead via two 84 in diameter pipes.
-The bypass is a flood control measure, allowing flood waters to be diverted under the reservoir into Lake Mead with the rest absorbed by Lake Las Vegas itself.
-After falling into substantial disrepair, the pipes — which are owned by the city of Henderson, but maintained by the resort — were repaired in 2009 at a cost of $3 million.
+Since the reservoir was built in the channel of the Las Vegas Wash – the valley's only storm runoff outlet – a bypass was built for the wash beneath the reservoir and dam allowing it to remain connected to Lake Mead via two 84 in diameter pipes.
+After falling into substantial disrepair, the pipes – which are owned by the city of Henderson, but maintained by the resort – were repaired in 2009 at a cost of $3 million.
+Above the entrance to the bypass is a flood control structure, which permit excess flood waters of the Las Vegas Wash to be diverted into Lake Las Vegas.